bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. The pop-up window containing the album images.

 == Changelog ==

+= V4.2.9 - 28.04.2015 =
+* Update : The French language file is updated.
+* Bugfix : Bug with the DB-table prefix in template file was fixed.
+* Bugfix : Bug with updating rewrite rules on each page load was fixed.

 = V4.2.8 - 12.02.2015 =
 * Bugfix : Bug with theme permissions was fixed.